Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-planning.md

 ## Practice 23: Use planning theory as a guide

 **Problem**
-Rigid use of a planning model can ignore the needs of the situation.
+Rigid adherence to a planning model can overlook the needs of the situation.

 **Action**
 Apply planning ideas with judgment instead of following a fixed formula.